Math Homeschool Curriculum for Learning Abled Kids

 **Hands on Equations – Algebra for elementary and middle school students.
 Young students are fascinated by this math homeschool curriculum.
 They are impressed with their ability to solve algebraic linear equations in a game-like manner.
 The “legal moves” provide students with a sound, intuitive understanding of algebra properties.

-**Heymath – #1 E-Learning math homeschool curriculum for Math in Singapore – a country that has been ranked #1 for math proficiency globally in a recent study conducted by the American Institutes of Research.
+**Heymath – #1 E-Learning math curriculum for Math in Singapore – a country that has been ranked #1 for math proficiency globally in a recent study conducted by the American Institutes of Research.
 Over half the highest performing students in Singapore use HeyMath! as their core instructional technology resource for middle-high school math.

-**The National Library of Virtual Manipulatives (NLVM) – an NSF supported project that began in 1999 to develop a library of uniquely interactive, web-based virtual manipulatives or concept tutorials.
+$14.99 (as of 12 May 2025 05:26 GMT -04:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)**The National Library of Virtual Manipulatives (NLVM) – an NSF supported project that began in 1999 to develop a library of uniquely interactive, web-based virtual manipulatives or concept tutorials.
 The interactive items are mostly in the form of Java applets.
 This site is great for mathematics instruction (K-12 emphasis) including geometric / geometry and algebraic / algebra concepts.

 **Base 10 Blocks – Base 10 Blocks can help your child understand math concepts being taught in your math homeschool curriculum.
 We used them for studying multiplication in particular.
 They’re great for exploring Whole numbers, Decimal Numbers and Place Value.